OAuth2 Unicode C Reference Documentation

 Introduced in version 9.5.0.59

-If the OAuth2 three-legged authorization failed prior to completion (the AuthFlowState = 5), then information about the failure is contained in this property.
-This property is automatically cleared when OAuth2 authorization starts (i.e. when StartAuth is called).
+If the OAuth2 authorization fails before completion (AuthFlowState = 5), this property will contain failure details.
+It is automatically cleared when OAuth2 authorization begins (when StartAuth is called).

 top